Hand-Picked Daily GUN DEALS

 The last spray pattern is foam.

 Foam is the least likely to hit an unintended target, but it has a shorter range than streams and has the same issue in regard to inhalation.
-It also is slow to take effect.
+It is also slow to take effect.

 In general, the foam is the least recommended spray pattern.
 For most people, the spray or mist is the most practical, but those with respiratory issues may want to go with a spray to avoid the risk of inhalation.